The best live theater to watch online this weekend

 Saturday 7:30pm EDT / 12:30am BST (available for 23 hours)

 The Met continues its immensely popular free rollout of past performances, mostly recorded in high definition.
 A different archival production goes live at 7:30pm each night and remains online for the next 23 hours.
-Tonight’s selection, which predates the HD era, is a 1979 performance of Donizetti’s opera buffa Don Pasquale, starring superstar soprano Beverly Sills in the final year of her performing career (and in the only one of her Met performances to be telecast).
-The principal cast also includes Alfredo Kraus, Håkan Hagegård and Gabriel Bacquier; Nicola Rescigno is the conductor. this performance, which also features Stephanie Blythe and Laurent Naouri.
+Tonight’s selection is Anthony Minghella’s gorgeous 2006 staging of Puccini’s Madama Butterfly, a tragic East-meets-West, East-loses-West story that borrows heavily from the plot of Miss Saigon.
+Hui He, Andrea Carè, Elizabeth DeShong and Paulo Szot star in this 2019 performance, conducted by Pier Giorgio Morandi.

 Saturday 8pm EDT / 1am BST